-After watching the movie Semi-Pro the other day, I tried to recall where I had seen lamella roof structures like the one shown in the movie.
+After watching the movie Semi-Pro the other day, I tried to recall where I had seen lamella roof structures like the one shown in the movie It’s clearly seen in the gym scenes throughout the movie.
 After noticing the roof in the gym scenes in the movie it took very little investigation to find out where the movie was made: Los Angeles Fire Department Training Facility adjacent to Dodger Stadium.

-I know I have also seen lamella roofs here in San Francisco over the years but have not been able to recall in which buildings exactly.
-Maybe our readers can help.
-The only one I can remember now is the beautiful lamella ceiling structure at Mollie Stone's supermarket on California Street, a nice interior for those of us who look up.
+I know I have also seen lamella roofs (anything having lightweight, thin, and flat parts) here in San Francisco over the years ,mostly in auto garages and other warehouse type structures in the South of Market area.
+There is a beautiful lamella ceiling structure at Mollie Stone's supermarket on California Street near Fillmore, a nice interior for those of us who look up.

 In 1908, Friedrich Zollinger, the city planning director of Merseburg, Germany, invented the lamella long span framing system.
 It was in response to the housing demand that occurred at that time as it was a simple and quick framing system that yielded many benefits.
 Lamella (the Latin feminine plural is lamellae) refers to anything lightweight, thin, and flat.
 Most notably in biology it refers to the vertical membranes at the underside of mushrooms and to the shell of univalve mollusks, for instance.
 Zollinger adapted the name for his new system which included the following characteristics: